oldmanriver2235/Java-io-Concurrency/README.md

 ## Additional Information

+* The client's request data is hard-coded and does not need to be changed.
+For 'extra-credit', you can implement functionality that allows this information to be read in from an XML file (easy) OR read in from the command-line (hard).
+It is not required that it changed from what is given in the skeleton.

 * The available fields have already been included in the project skeleton inside of `QuoteField.java` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) annoted with JAXB annotations.

 * The client will be passing a single set of fields to view.
 They should not be able to view different fields for different ticker symbols.